Creative use of idle resources

 G: What about the warranty file?
 What else can you use it for, outside of checking if the unit being bought for service is still under warranty?

-We can call customers whose warranty coverage is close to expiration date and ask them to bring in the product for a free service check-up during our low period when the service people are idly waiting for customers.
+SE: We can call customers whose warranty coverage is close to expiration date and ask them to bring in the product for a free service check-up during our low period when the service people are idly waiting for customers.

 G: What if they want to have the free warranty check during your peak hours?

-We can still accept them but they will have to come back for it.
+SE: We can still accept them but they will have to come back for it.
 During our non-peak period, it can be done on a "while you wait" basis.

-G: What’s the effect?
+G: Whats the effect?

-Customers will know that we are after their satisfaction and this will result to customer retention.
+SE: Customers will know that we are after their satisfaction and this will result to customer retention.

-Quite pleased that this student-entrepreneur had learned to convert idle resources into a customer retention strategy, the guru and drillmaster team proceeded to another student-entrepreneur’s factory.
+Quite pleased that this student-entrepreneur had learned to convert idle resources into a customer retention strategy, the guru and drillmaster team proceeded to another student-entrepreneurs factory.
 They observed that its vicinity was untidy, with wild grass, abandoned buildings, dried-up trees, open pits with construction debris, and other idle assets all around.
 They were quite concerned about the visibly underutilized assets and engaged the student-entrepreneur in the following discussion.

 Drillmaster: Is there anyone in charge of keeping the grounds clean?

-Yes, but they are now deployed elsewhere in the compound.
+Student-entrepreneur: Yes, but they are now deployed elsewhere in the compound.

 DM: Why not get more people to keep the grounds tidy?

-Hiring more people means more cost.
+SE: Hiring more people means more cost.
 If we deploy them to clean, it does not contribute to increased production.
 I do not hesitate to increase manpower count for direct production people.
 But to hire people who will directly increase production is another story.

 Guru: But can you not motivate your production people to stay after work hours to clean parts of the compound?

-But I will have to pay overtime.
+SE: But I will have to pay overtime.

 G: Not if they decide to stay at will.
 What can you do so that there is something in it for them, though not necessarily overtime pay, which would be beneficial to them?
 Take a look at the open pits with stale water and construction debris.
 What can you see in there?

-I can see small fish swimming.
-In fact, I can assign these pits to a group of employees and convert them into ponds to grow tilapia or catfish which can tend to after work and eventually bring home for their families’ consumption.
+SE: I can see small fish swimming.
+In fact, I can assign these pits to a group of employees and convert them into ponds to grow tilapia or catfish which can tend to after work and eventually bring home for their families consumption.
 These can also be shared with other employees who could help them take care of the pond.

 G: Good idea.
 Although you have to set clear criteria on who can qualify for this non-wage benefit.
 What else can be done?

-Some of the other areas can be planted to vegetables and be the object of employee stewardship.
+SE: Some of the other areas can be planted to vegetables and be the object of employee stewardship.
 Just like the pond people, some others can be assigned there, or to an area where several fruit bearing trees also need attention.

 Once more, the guru and drillmaster team saw how the student-entrepreneur transformed a non-performing asset into a useful and rewarding endeavor.